ShunyiZhao/SoftWareEandGroupProject/M5_Stack/README.md

 [The link to video](./piece.mp4)

 ## <span id="limitations">Problems and Limitations
-One of the angle increase or decrease itself, shown in images below:
+One of the angle increase or decrease itself, shown in images below (The M5 Stack are put on the desk):

 ![image_1](./images/image_1.png)

 ![image_2](./images/image_2.png)

-After about 10 seconds, it changed from -163 to -172.
+After about 10 seconds, it changed from about -163 to -172, lebeled with title "The Yaw" in these two pictures.

+We thought the reason of this problem is some errors of the sensors in Stack.
+Thus,

+### Limitations
+1. Sometimes, the serial communication would slow the processing application.
+2. The communication would accumulate at the buffer of serial, it would lead the delay of controlling.
+3. A rectangle are placed on the screen of Stack to show the posture of Stack, but this rectangle twinkle at the edge of screen sometimes, which make user difficult to see the rectangle.